MohamedMesto/AWT-PJ-ss22-Video-Streaming-Mixer-Library-1/README.md

 ## Installation

+This library was developed in Node JS.
+To use the methods developed, an external Node JS app has to be created to use the video mixer library as a dependency.

-After creating your own Node JS application, run the following command to install the video mixer library:
+Create your own Node JS application: https://code.visualstudio.com/docs/nodejs/nodejs-tutorial, then run the following command to install the video mixer library:

 ```npm i awt-pj-ss22-video-streaming-mixer-library-1```